 sending a new penalty using the original noncooperation date; and

-documenting TWIST Counselor Notes to show the date the penalty was originally sent and the date the reject code was received.
+documenting Case Notes to show the date the penalty was originally sent and the date the reject code was received.

-If there appears to be a discrepancy between the work code in the HHSC system and TWIST, staff must complete the Data Discrepancy Log and take the following actions:
+If there appears to be a discrepancy between the work code in the HHSC system and WorkInTexas.com , staff must complete the Data Discrepancy Log and take the following actions:

 Contact the Local HHSC office for resolution, if not resolved.